Hosting and bandwidth provided by MacHost.

 Can I use USB 1.1 to charge or sync the iPod?

 For most models, yes.
-Although it was not officially supported by Apple until October 12, 2005, you can charge and sync iPods that support USB 2.0 by USB 1.1 as well -- with the exception of the iPod touch, which only supports USB 2.0.
-However, USB 1.1 is substantially slower than USB 2.0, and consequently synchronizing an iPod using USB 1.1 will be substantially slower as well.
+Although it was not officially supported by Apple until October 12, 2005, you can charge and sync iPods that support USB 2.0 by USB 1.1 as well -- with the exception of the iPod touch models, which only support USB 2.0.
+However, USB 1.1 is substantially slower than USB 2.0, and consequently charging or synchronizing an iPod using USB 1.1 will be substantially slower as well.

 Also see: Which iPods can sync and charge via USB?
 Which iPods can sync and charge via Firewire?

-Can I use Firewire to charge or sync the iPod nano, iPod 5G, or subsequent iPod models?
+Can I use Firewire to charge or sync the iPod nano, iPod 5th Gen, or subsequent iPod models?

-Unfortunately, iPod models starting with the iPod nano and iPod 5G have shipped soley with a USB 2.0 cable, which alienates Mac users who only have USB 1.1 and Firewire ports.
+Unfortunately, iPod models starting with the iPod nano and iPod 5th Gen shipped solely with a USB 2.0 cable, somewhat alienating Mac users who only had USB 1.1 and Firewire ports.

 Also see: Which iPods can sync and charge via USB?
 Which iPods can sync and charge via Firewire?